johncarlomaula/john-carlo.github.io/project1_swift.md

 ### Popularity
 *The popularity of a track is a value between 0 and 100, with 100 being the most popular.
 The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are*.

 As of February 5, 2023, her most popular albums are *reputation*, *Lover*, and *Midnights*.
 As these are pop albums that have been promoted heavily, it makes sense that they are still popular among the general population.
 Her least popular albums are *Fearless* and *Red* due to the re-recordings of these albums being released.
-TikTok can also have a significant influence on a song's popuarity.
+TikTok can also have a significant influence on a song's popularity.

 <img src="images/project1_images/popularity_plot.png?raw=true"/>